dotnet/dotnet-docker/samples/complexapp/README.md

 ## Running tests as an opt-in stage

-The benefit of using an opt-in stage for testing is that it enables using the same environment as the build, allows volume mounting (which isn't possible with `docker build`) to collect test logs, and is opt-in so you to skip running tests if you don't want to pay that cost.
+The benefit of using an opt-in stage for testing is that it enables using the same environment as the build, allows volume mounting (which isn't possible with `docker build`) to collect test logs, and is opt-in so you can skip running tests if you don't want to pay that cost.
 The downside is that you need to orchestrate building and testing with some form of script.
 One `docker` command cannot build and test with this model.

-The [Dockerfile](Dockerfile) includes two `test` stages that demonstrates running tests via an`ENTRYPOINT`, as follows.
+The [Dockerfile](Dockerfile) includes two `test` stages that demonstrates running tests via an `ENTRYPOINT`, as follows.

 ```Dockerfile
 # test stage for .NET 5.0 -- exposes optional entrypoint